HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 Much of the logic flow will stay the same, but instead of calls to `TaskServiceClient`'s v1 API, the v2 `RunService` api will be used.

-When the `launcher` finishes running `Execute()` it `defers` and `UpdateDAGExecutionsState()` call, this can be replaced with the `UpdateTask` call using the v2 `RunServerClient`, providing the `cache_fingerprint` for this `Runtime` task.
+When the Launcher finishes running `Execute()` it `defers` and `UpdateDAGExecutionsState()` call, this can be replaced with the `UpdateTask` call using the v2 `RunServerClient`, providing the `cache_fingerprint` for this `Runtime` task.

-In the driver, `getFingerPrintsAndID` will be updated to leverage `ListTasks` and it's `filter` capability to search by `cache_fingerprint` to detect a hit, much like how it uses `ListTasksV1` today.
-Note that unlike how the driver works today, the `cache_fingerprint` should not be stored for an upcoming task that will be created (in the driver), it should instead be updated by the launcher once an execution successfully completes.
+In the Driver, `getFingerPrintsAndID` will be updated to leverage `ListTasks` and it's `filter` capability to search by `cache_fingerprint` to detect a hit, much like how it uses `ListTasksV1` today.
+Note that unlike how the Driver works today, the `cache_fingerprint` should not be stored for an upcoming task that will be created (in the Driver), it should instead be updated by the Launcher once an execution successfully completes.

 ** Migration Note **